 The thing I love about the piano is its immense versatility and the wide variety of its repertoire.

-The pianist, of course, knows all of the standard soprano rep, plus all of the baritone standard rep, plus that of all the other voice types, plus violin, viola, flute, trombone, choir, and so on.
+On the other hand, the pianist knows all of the standard soprano rep, plus all of the baritone standard rep, plus that of all the other voice types, plus violin, viola, flute, trombone, choir, and so on.
 Oh, and of course you know the standard rep written for piano, right?

 So, generally speaking, it's not possible to practice all this music to perfection.
 That would take a lifetime or more.